techtocore/Jupyter-Package-Manager/docs/API_docs.md

 # Package-Manager-API

-This document contains the API Specification along with a sample payload for each request.
+This file outlines the API specifications for the endpoints used by Jupyter Package Manager

 ## Indices